Dental PracticePort Charlotte, FL

 Have you been checked for oral cancer lately?
 If not, you should be.
 Oral cancer impacts both men and women.
 The Oral Cancer Foundation finds that oral cancer will cause one person per hour.
 Men over the age of 50 are at the greatest risk for developing cancer.
 Also, those who smoke, chew tobacco, drink alcohol excessively, overexpose themselves to the sun, or have the HPV virus are all at an increased risk for developing this disease.
 At Dragonfly Dental of Port Charlotte, we recommend you be checked for oral cancer on a regular basis, because, like all forms of cancer, the sooner it is detected and treated, the better chance you have of successfully irradiating it.
 We also recommend that you self-examine at home by running your tongue along your gums and cheeks on a daily basis.
 Look for any bumps, lumps, or rough spots that were not there before.
 If they do not go away after a couple of days.
 Call 941-676-9225 to schedule an examination with our dental office.
 At Dragonfly Dental of Port Charlotte, we do not treat cancer, but we can help to determine if anything looks out of the ordinary and whether or not you need further testing.

-Check out what others are saying about our dental services on Yelp: Dental Practice Port Charlotte
+Check out what others are saying about our dental services on Google: Dental Practice Port Charlotte

 Video Question: Juan asks “What are the causes of sensitive teeth?”